high-Cy/Ticker-Scraper/README.md

 # Ticker-Scraper
-Goes through reddit's r/wallstreetbets and counts number of time a stock is mentioned
+Goes through reddit's r/wallstreetbets,counts number of time a stock is mentioned, and outputs as a pdf

 Ticker list from NYSE and NASDAQ